Yang-Yi-Shen/ping/README.md

 # Ping 🔴

-Never wonder wether your friends read your messages again.
-Send your friends loud and visible notifications!
+Wonder wether your friend's online, or wether they've received your message?
+Send them loud and visible notifications with Ping!

-The repository is kind of empty right now, but expect to see some progress by Saturday!
+The repository is kind of empty right now, but expect to see some progress by Saturday.